adnankarol/AWS_Demos/aws-lambda/README.md

     4. Pay per usage
     5. No need to maintain the servers
     6. AWS Lambda supports Python, Ruby, Java, Go, PowerShell, Node.js and C#
-4. Disadvantages of AWS Lamda:
+4. Disadvantages of AWS Lambda:
     1. Lambda function has a max time to run of 15 minutes
     2. Can be difficult to configure at times (we will learn this in this lab)
     3. Cold Start: As AWS Lambda is an on demand service, whenever the lambda function is invoked (called), it can take some time to download the code and set up the environment.
 This is referred to as cold start and it is not desirable.